matiasst/freepbx-on-centos-6-.sh/README.md

 execute .sh on centos 6
+test new branch